 In East Lothian the most notable Giant Hogweed growth is found along the Rivers Tyne and Esk and their tributaries and a couple of neighbouring areas of waste ground.
 Each spring, a group of volunteers don sturdy gloves and thick clothing to tackle areas of growth along the Tyne close to Hailes Castle and near Preston Mill.
 It is also removed from the lower reaches of the Biel each year, the work organised by local farmer and Chair of the Access Forum.
 Smaller pockets of Giant Hogweed occur in many other places across the county.
 For example it grows in the dunes at Aberlady Bay and here plants are removed by volunteers when they are small seedlings and the sap poses less of a hazard.

-We now have an ambitious program to completely eradicate Giant Hogweed along the river Tyne.
+We now have an ambitious program to completely eradicate Giant Hogweed along both the river Tyne and the river Esk.

 Two-Spined and Four-spined Acaena

 Two-spined Acaena and Four-spined Acaena (the latter more commonly known as Pirri-pirri Bur) are similar-looking plants that have the potential to do great harm to dune ecosystems.
 Pirri-pirri Bur is a problem at Yellowcraig and Barns Ness whereas Two-spined Acaena is the species of concern at Gullane and Aberlady Bay.
 They are low-growing plants, which creep their way through the dune grassland and if left unchecked can form dense mats which prevent other plants from growing.
 It also has a very effective method of seed dispersal: producing burs rather like those of burdock which are very effective at sticking to clothes, boot laces and the fur of dogs and deer (or any other animal passing by).